Emory-HITI/Niffler/CONTRIBUTING.md

 # Requests for Enhancement (RFE) and bugs

-* Please open an issue in the [bug tracker](https://github.com/Emory-HITI/Niffler/issues) if it is not already reported there.
+* Have you got requests for enhancements or encountered a bug?
+Please open an issue in the [bug tracker](https://github.com/Emory-HITI/Niffler/issues) if it is not already reported there.

+* If you have questions and clarifications that are not bug reports, please use our [Discussions forum](https://github.com/Emory-HITI/Niffler/discussions).

 # Commits and pull requests